-Figure 3 shows the network topology used in our performance evaluation.
-The network consists of 15 nodes and 28 duplex links.
-The propagation delay of each link was set by multiplying the length of each of link in Fig. 3 by scale factor α .
-All network nodes can acquire the information about the wavelength use on the neighboring fibers.
-Each node distributes the acquired information as link state information to other nodes (i.e., link-state routing is assumed [2], [6]).
-In this paper, we assume that there is no processing delay in the routing, wavelength selection, and wavelength reservation processes at each node, so the delay in the arrival of control signals and link state information comes only from the link propagation delay.
+Figures 3-4 show two network topologies used in our performance evaluation.
+In Fig. 3, random network which is consisted of 15 nodes and 28 duplex links is presented.
+The average number of minimum hop-counts between node pairs is 2.50, and mean propagation delay of each link was set by multiplying the length of each of link in Fig. 3 by scale factor $\alpha$ .
+Figure 4 shows the Japan backbone network, which consists of 49 nodes and 91 duplex links.
+In this network, the average number of minimum hop-counts is 6.06, and mean propagation delay is 0.59 ms.

-Fig. 3.
-Network Model
+In this simulation, we evaluate blocking probability with routing algorithm and wavelength reservation protocol on considering link propagation delay in link state information exchange.
+We assume that there is no processing delay in the routing, wavelength selection, and wavelength reservation processes at each node.
+The delay in the arrival of control signals and link state information comes only from the link propagation delay.